Samuel Eaton Thompson: Publicity

-Afterwards, pilot Kenneth Arnold — whose 1947 sighting had sparked widespread public interest in UFOs — interviewed Thompson.
-Arnold did not believe the story was literally true, but neither could he accept that the poorly-educated, seemingly sincere Thompson was a blatant liar or prankster.
-Arnold speculated that Thompson might have had a psychic experience.
+Afterwards, pilot Kenneth Arnold — whose 1947 flying saucer sighting had sparked widespread public interest in UFOs — interviewed Thompson.
+Although Arnold did not really believe Thompson's story was true, he also had difficulty in accepting that the poorly-educated, seemingly sincere Thompson was a blatant liar or hoaxer.
+Arnold speculated that Thompson might have had some sort of psychic experience.